Cuprate/monero-book/src/consensus_rules/transactions.md

 > For hard-fork 15 both are allowed but the transactions outputs must all be the same type[^same-output-type].

-### Unique Inputs
+### Unique Ring Members

-From hard-fork 6 all decoys in an input must be unique, this is done by checking that no `key_offset` after the first is 0[^unique-inputs].
+From hard-fork 6 all ring members in an input must be unique, this is done by checking that no `key_offset` after the first is 0[^unique-ring].

 ### Unique Key Image